 - Sneakers (good brands are more expensive in Spain)

-- A warm coat/jacket (winter temps will never be as cold as in NY or CT, but it can get cold, especially in those beautiful old buildings you will be visiting….)
+- A warm coat/jacket (winter temperatures will never be as cold as in NY or CT, but it can get cold, especially in those beautiful old buildings you will be visiting….)

 - A couple of warm sweaters